 "Hearst takes pride in discovering and nurturing up-and-coming talent," said Frank A. Bennack, Jr., vice chairman and CEO, Hearst Corporation.
 "Collectively, this esteemed panel of judges has the passion, the experience and the skill to find and develop a new generation of photographers.
 They can offer advice and guidance, as well as open doors professionally.
 It will be exciting to watch as our winners’ work and careers evolve, as they truly are the future of magazines and media."

 "When judging this competition, we looked for original ideas blended with technical expertise," said David Granger, editor-in-chief, Esquire.
-"We received more than 1,000 entries from 47 countries, and after a long deliberation, we selected eight standouts.
-Because the entries were so rich, we chose 10 honorable mentions as well."
+"We received more than 1,000 entries from 47 countries, and after a long deliberation, we selected eight standouts."

 "We were impressed by the work of all of these artists, and selecting the winning entries was not an easy task," said photographer Timothy Greenfield-Sanders.
 "I was amazed and excited to see the energy of these promising photographers, each one with an original point of view.
 I believe their images will be shaping the way we see things in the years to come."
 "For professional photographers just starting out, a competition like this is the opportunity of a lifetime," said photographer Mary Ellen Mark.
 "It is a chance to have your work seen by curators, editors and creative directors—people who can really help shape your career."

 The Hearst 8 X 10 Photography Biennial received more than 1,000 entries from photographers in 47 different countries.
 Congratulations to the following eight award recipients.Award Recipients:

 - Brad Carlile (Oregon)